 The last two tick-boxes determine whether or not an "Are you Sure?" dialog pops up when you Delete or Trash a file.
 By default Delete does, Trash doesn't; but you can change this behaviour here.
 Below you can change which directory contains these cans.

-Last come three buttons, which bring up the following dialogs:
+Last come four buttons, which bring up the following dialogs:

 Configure Editors etc